-5.2.1 The library incurs the cost of the postage when the label is used.
+4.2.1 The library incurs the cost of the postage when the label is used.

-6.0 Removing a Homebound Patron
+5.0 Account and Use Parameters

-6.1 Homebound cards are not transferable: they are for use only by the homebound patron who qualified for enrollment in the program.
+5.1 Library at Your Door cards are not transferable.
+They are for use only by the patron who qualified for enrollment in the program.

-6.2 Homebound cards are issued for mailing purposes only: they are not for use by the patron, family or friends inside the library.
+5.2 Library at Your Door cards are issued for mailing purposes only.
+They are not for use by the patron, family, or friends inside the library.

-6.3 Homebound cards are not considered permanent: program eligibility will be frequently reviewed and patrons who no longer qualify will have their borrower type set to ‘resident’ and all of the resident parameters will be applied.
+5.3 Library at Your Door cards are not considered permanent.
+Program eligibility will be reviewed annually.
+Patrons who no longer qualify will have their borrower type set to ‘resident’ and all of the resident parameters will be applied to their library card.